*For best use, use Firefox, since there are some features in Web of Science that are not supported in the Chrome browser.*

 Finding the full-text of articles

 To locate the full-text of articles (electronic or print copies, depending on the Libraries' holdings), click on the journal title article and then select button.
-Articles that we do not have can be obtained through Inter-Library Loan directly through the Get it @ BU service.
+Articles that we do not have can be obtained through Inter-Library Loan directly through the Get It! service.

 You can limit your search to specific fields (such as Author, Publication Name, Organization Name) by selecting the field name using the drop down to the right of the search box.